acid-boi/iitb-assignments/softwareLab/week-2/readme.md

 This appends an export statement to `~/.bashrc`, making the password accessible via `$SERVICENAME_PASSWORD` after sourcing.

 ---

+Use strict file permissions to ensure only the script owner can access the password file:

 ```bash
 sudo chmod 600 /var/secure_passwords.txt